 When the run is completed, the message Experiment Finished appears at the bottom left of the screen, and data will be saved automatically.
 Rotate the screen in the upright position, and two options, Save and Utilities, will appear on the screen [1].

-SCREEN: To be provided by the authors: The message Experiment Finished appears on the screen, the screen is being rotated, and the Save and Utilities option appears.
+SCREEN: To be provided by the authors: The message Experiment Finished appears on the screen, the screen is being rotated, and the Save and Utilities option appears. (can’t get a screen capture when the the screen is being rotated -> started in the upright position with Save and Utilities appearing on screen)

 Press Utilities, and then from the list of saved files that will appear, select the EXPLORA1 file.
 Below the list of files, EXPLORA1 will now appear in Selected Expt.
 Next, Press Email, enter an email address, and the EXPLORA1 file will be automatically attached to the message and then press Send [1].